calaldees/KaraKara/docs/for-event-runners.md

   * Set laptop to do-not-disturb mode to avoid notifications making beeps or showing up on screen
   * Close other apps to minimise the chances of interrupting the show
   * Test in-advance to make sure the laptop has enough CPU power to play 720p AV1 videos
-* double click anywhere for settings
+* Double click anywhere for player settings
   * room: test, password: test
   * "Podium mode" shows just the lyrics - useful to stick on a tablet on a podium for singers to see their lyrics while facing the audience (otherwise singers tend to sing while facing the projector screen)
   * "Sync" shows how in-sync the projector-view and podium-view are.
 Ideally the label should be changing to the same colour at the same moment on both screens.
 If they are out-of-sync by more than a fraction of a second, having the lyrics appear at the wrong time is disorienting for singers.